Career Counseling and Residency Planning Program

 Graduation from medical school leads to post-graduate training (graduate medical education) in one of over 100 specialty fields.
 Students begin planning for residency once they decide which field best fits their life’s goals.
 This is a big decision and may involve a lot of reflection, as well as discussions with colleagues, advisors, and the Dean of Student Affairs.

-All students select a specialty and begin the residency application process during either the spring of the third year or the fall of the fourth year.
+Students will discuss the residency application process with their Dean of Student Affairs.
 A component of the residency application is the Medical Student Performance Evaluation (MSPE), also known as the Dean’s Letter.
-This is not a recommendation letter, but a review of each student’s performance during his or her undergraduate (medical school) education.
+This is not a recommendation letter; it is a review of each student’s performance during his or her undergraduate (medical school) education.
 This will complement letters of recommendation written by faculty members.
-At Mercer, students assist in the writing of the initial page of the MSPE, and that process starts in January of your third year, when you will receive an email with some general directions.
-The letters are written over the spring of the third and the fall of the fourth year, and are released to residency programs on October 1st.
-All students are given the privilege of proofing the document prior to its entry into the Electronic Residency Application Service (ERAS).
+The MSPE letters are released to residency programs by the application deadline in the fall.
+Students are given the opportunity to review the document prior to its upload to the respective application service.

 Electronic Residency Application Service (ERAS):